alexandrehtrb/KotlinMultiplatformExample/README.en.md

 * This framework needs to be imported by the iOS project.
 * The iOS project needs to disable BitCode (in XCode, Build Settings > All > Enable Bitcode = No).

+## JaCoCo reports

+To obtain the code test coverage report, execute the Gradle task **:KotlinSharedLibrary:jacocoTestReportDebug**.
+The report should be generated in the folder `KotlinSharedLibrary\build\reports\jacoco\debug`.

 ## More information

 More information in: https://kotlinlang.org/docs/tutorials/native/mpp-ios-android.html